PinguwuNoot/personal-library/README.md

 * As a user, I want to be able to edit the information about a book
 * As a user, I want to be able to save my library to a file
 * As a user, I want to be able to load my library from a file

+## Phase 4: Task 2

+For task 2, I decided to implement a type hierarchy involving the BookPanel, AddBookPanel, and CurrentBookPanel classes.
+This was done in order to improve cohesion within the main GUI class and to reduce the duplication of code involving displaying a book panel.